1990 TOPPS BASEBALL CARDS VALUE TOP 10

 #2 – Derek Jeter (#221)

-Read also: BEST TOPPS 2000 BASEBALL CARDS
+Read also: RICKEY HENDERSON BASEBALL CARDS FOR SALE

 One of the most accomplished shortstops ever, Derek Jeter’s stardom and iconic pinstripes pedigree gives his cards enduring appeal nearly 15 years after retirement.
 This was Jeter’s true rookie issue as he hadn’t yet debuted in the majors when 1989 Donruss released him without Yankees logos.
 In mint condition, this key Yankees rookie pulled $1,100 at auction last summer.
 Few 1990s cards remain in such pristine shape after 32 years, making top graded Jeters scarce collectibles.